-The work plan approval sets conditions on the activities that will be carried out under the licence, subject to further approvals, including mining, processing and tailings storage.
-It includes stringent safeguards to protect the water quality of Straight Creek, a tributary of the Tambo River and Gippsland Lakes.
-Water quality monitoring has been undertaken since the site was rehabilitated in 2006 and this will continue.
+The work plan approval sets conditions on the activities that will be carried out under the licence, subject to further approvals, including mining, processing and the tailings storage facility.
+It includes safeguards to protect the water quality of Straight Creek, a tributary of the Tambo River and Gippsland Lakes.

 Conditions of the work plan approval